Overview

 First-Time Setup

-Two things have to happen exactly once: you give consent, and you run the 16-point calibration.
-After that the tracker just works whenever you start it.
+Two things happen exactly once: you consent, and you calibrate.
+After that the tracker just works whenever a feature asks for it.

-- Phase 1 — the dot grid.
-A pink dot moves across a 4×4 grid.
-Stare at each dot until the ring around it fills up and pulses, then it moves to the next.
-Don't track ahead of it — let your eyes settle.
+- The dot grid.
+A dot works its way across a 4×4 grid, 16 points in all.
+Stare at each one until the ring around it fills and pulses, then it moves on.
+Don't chase it - let your eyes settle.

-- Phase 2 — quick checks.
-A few prompts confirm tracking works: glance left, glance right, blink, open your mouth, stick your tongue out.
+- Quick checks.
+A few prompts confirm the rest of the tracking works: glance left, glance right, blink, open your mouth.

-- If you miss a dot twice, calibration restarts.
-Sit a little straighter and try again.
+- Miss a dot twice and it restarts.
+Sit a little straighter and go again.

-Calibration is tied to your current head position relative to the camera.
-New chair, new monitor, laptop on a different surface, glasses on/off — all of these will drift the tracker.
+New chair, new monitor, laptop on a different surface, glasses on or off - all of it drifts the tracker.
 Re-run calibration whenever it feels off.
+It takes a minute.

 Step 3 (optional): Quick Recal

-If the tracker feels slightly offset after a long session — like the cursor is a few centimeters above where you're actually looking — run Quick Recal from the Webcam Games card.
-It corrects translational drift in seconds without redoing the full 16-point grid.
-It does not fix angular errors at the corners; for those, run a full calibration.
+If the tracker feels slightly offset after a long session - the cursor sits a few centimetres above where you're actually looking - run Quick Recal.
+It fixes that kind of sideways drift in seconds without the full 16-point grid.
+It won't fix errors that only show up in the corners; for those, do a full calibration.

 Focus Gaze